ebeshero/scienceFiction/docs/project4.md

 Describe at the end of your first paragraph or the beginning of your second paragraph what clusters or patterns stand out to you in your networks.
 Develop the following paragraphs of your essay by reflecting on how these relate to the the contents of the novel, working with passages that help to higlight examples of the connections you are observing.

 Choose to concentrate this in any way that seems interesting, and write your essay to guide me through your graph to show me what I need to notice.
-Use your graphs to direct us back to passages of interest in the book (which you should quote or describe in detail with your book open and cite by page).
+Use your graphs to direct me back to passages of interest in the book (which you should quote or describe in detail with your book open and cite by page).
 These passages should help to highlight something important about the network you developed.
 Take your paper beyond the graphs you've created to help you discuss interesting patterns in the contents of the novel.
 Your paper should probably be 3 to 5 double-spaced pages long, or between 800 and 1500 words.

 Write a heading to your paper on the top left corner of page 1, but not appearing on later pages, giving the following information: